 While you may be required to provide access to your phone via a fingerprint or facial recognition, the U.S. Supreme Court has clearly established that a suspect or arrestee cannot be forced to provide access via a passcode or pattern lock.
 The Supreme Court has stated that forced disclosure of a passcode or pattern lock amounts to a violation of the Fifth Amendment privilege against self-incrimination.

 Finally, the best way to protect yourself during a police stop or arrest is to request to speak with an attorney.
-An experienced Pennsylvania defense attorney will be able to quickly advise you of your rights and communicate with the police on your behalf.
+An experienced Pennsylvania criminal law attorney will be able to quickly advise you of your rights and communicate with the police on your behalf.

 Call 267-758-2228 for a Free Consultation